Skip to main content

 Communication sits at the intersection of these three.

-If your firm routinely sends tax returns, ID documents, transaction details, or legal files over unsecured email, an insurer can legitimately ask: were reasonable precautions in place?
+If your firm routinely sends tax returns, ID documents, transaction details, or legal files over unsecured email, an insurer can legitimately ask whether reasonable precautions were in place.

 The Regulatory Baseline: Why Plain Email Falls Short